nanoframework/nanoFramework.Device.Bluetooth/README.md

 ### Attributes and UUIDs

 Each service, characteristic and descriptor is defined by it's own unique 128-bit UUID.
-These are called GUID in this assembly.
-These are called UUID in the Bluetooth specifications.
+These are called GUID in .Net and UUID in the Bluetooth specifications.

 If the attribute is standard UUID defined by the Bluetooth SIG, it will also have a corresponding 16-bit short ID (for example, the characteristic **Battery Level** has a UUID of 00002A19-0000-1000-8000-00805F9B34FB and the short ID is 0x2A19).